google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

 You can view your Google Checkout customers and their orders in the Reports tab.
 For each order, the default starting state is Google New.

-Explanation of Google Checkout order states in the OSC admin:
+Explanation of Google Checkout order states in the osCommerce admin console:

 The instructions below assume you have enabled "Automatically authorize and charge the buyer's credit card" in your Google Checkout merchant account (Settings->Preferences).

-1. When an order for a regular (non-download) product is submitted through Google Checkout the order state in OSC admin will be automatically set to "Google_Processing".
-When following up on (shipping) these orders you will need to change the order status to "Google_Shipped".
+1. When an order for a regular (non-download) product is submitted through Google Checkout the order state in osCommerce admin console will be automatically set to "Google_Processing".
+When following up on (shipping) these orders, you will need to change the order status to "Google_Shipped".

-2. When an order for a download product is submitted via Google Checkout, the order status in the OSC admin will be auto set to "Google_Shipped" (whether the customer has attempted to download or not).
+2. When an order for a download product is submitted via Google Checkout, the order status in the osCommerce admin console will be automatically set to "Google_Shipped" (whether the customer has attempted to download or not).
    When following up on download orders keep the status "Google_Shipped"; there is no need to change the state.

-3. Refunding/canceling "total" Google Checkout orders also works from within the OSC admin.
+3. Refunding/canceling "total" Google Checkout orders also works from within the osCommerce admin console.

   a.
 If you have not yet changed a non-download order from "Google_Processing"
      to "Google_Shipped" you can directly cancel/refund the TOTAL order by